Why Work for Adara?

 About Wilder

 When you work at Wilder, you will join a diverse community of passionate individuals who are committed to the Wilder mission and dedicated to serving whole families.
-Our workplace diversity strengthens our mission and contributes to our vision of individuals and families thriving in St. Paul and beyond.

-We offer a dynamic Total Rewards package, which includes competitive compensation and benefits - health, dental, employer-matched 401(k), PTO, paid family, medical and caregiver leave, life insurance, disability insurance, flexible spending accounts and employee wellness programs.
-In addition, you will have access to professional development opportunities, including development funding, tuition discounts, and training.
-You will also have access to Wilder's employee resource groups, and other opportunities available to all employees.
+In addition, you will have access to professional development opportunities, including development funding, tuition discounts, career development, and training opportunities.
+You will also have access to Wilder's inclusion, diversity and equity (WIDE) council, employee resource groups, and other DEI development opportunities available to all employees.
 Eligible federal loans may also qualify for deferment through the Public Service Loan Forgiveness Program (PSLF).

 Our application system works best using Chrome and attaching documents in PDF or Word format.
 Postings close at midnight Eastern Standard Time.